DesyncTheThird/corne-keymap/readme.md

 I find it difficult to press upper row keys with my pinkies and end up alt fingering them with my ring fingers, which introduces some SFBs (`BL`, `BR`) with the default Graphite layout.
 So, `J` and `B` have been moved off the outer top row; `B` has also been placed next to `C` to make the common `B_C` string not a skipgram.
 Also, I don't like `E` on the ring finger, so `HEIA` is used over `HAEI`.

-> ℹ️ Note that this keymap internally uses the QWERTY layer for combos, so this Base layer can be modified easily without needing any changes to combo code.
+> ℹ️ Note that this keymap internally uses a QWERTY layer (specifically, the `_BASIC` layer) for combos, so this Base layer can be modified easily without needing any changes to combo code.
 >
 > ⚠️ However, per-key mod-taps settings and Achordion will still need to be handled separately if home block mods are changed.